Our Role

 For our Gale In Context: Opposing Viewpoints database, all selected viewpoints are preceded by a commentary section written by Gale subject matter experts that summarizes the viewpoint, explains the author’s position on the topic, and provides contextual information.
 The commentary opens with a quote from the article and also includes guided reading or critical-thinking questions.

 Gale biographies cover thousands of notable figures, including politicians, authors, artists, and athletes.
-We’ve expanded coverage of LGBTQ+, women, scientists, and historically underrepresented groups (like Latinx, Native Americans, African Americans, Arab Americans, and Asian Americans).
-Further, data from a million daily users informs editors of who is trending, which ensures the most-accessed content is also the most up to date.
+We’ve expanded coverage of LGBTQ+, women, scientists, and historically underrepresented groups (like Latinx, Native Americans, Indigenous Peoples, African Americans, Arab Americans, and Asian Americans).
+Further, data from a million daily users inform editors of who is trending, which ensures the most-accessed content is also the most up-to-date.

 • Selecting Periodicals & eBook Partners

-Open access (OA) content is included so users can incorporate this material into their research, while benefiting from the tools and ease of a single platform.
-International content of regional and global appeal continues to make up a growing segment of content.
-All titles meeting basic quality considerations—including adherence to stated publishing frequency and at least two issues of sample content in place of publication reviews or established publisher reputation—will be considered for inclusion.
-To ensure discoverability, every day we index tens of thousands of articles using trained indexers or sophisticated algorithms.
+Gale's journal coverage includes both paid and open-access titles.
+This ensures that users have access to the broadest and most current scholarly research, while also benefiting from the tools and ease of a single platform.
+All titles that meet Gale's quality standards—including adherence to stated publishing frequency and at least two issues of sample content in place of publication reviews or established publisher reputation—will be considered for inclusion.
+To ensure discoverability, Gale indexes tens of thousands of articles using trained indexers or sophisticated algorithms.

 • Digitizing Primary Sources

-Gale is the global leader in digitizing primary sources, including historical newspapers; periodicals; books; diaries; letters; government documents; pamphlets; and visual images of maps, renderings, and photographs.
-Gale Primary Sources not only digitally preserves historically significant documents but creates text-searchable versions that students, educators, and libraries can use as a research tool.
-They allow broader access to the rarest and historically significant documents from around the world, covering topics from incunabula, or early printed books, to contemporary topics, like women’s history, political extremism, sexuality, and gender.
-As a pioneer in digitization, Gale has developed a comprehensive metadata and indexing process to ensure that rare and unique content is easily discovered:
+Gale is the global leader in digitizing primary sources, including historical newspapers, periodicals, books, diaries and letters; government documents and publications; pamphlets and ephemera; and maps and photographs.
+Gale Primary Sources not only digitally preserves historically significant documents but creates text-searchable versions that students, educators, and libraries can use to meet their research and instructional needs.
+Gale digital archives allow broader access to some of the rarest and most historically significant documents from around the world.
+They include incunabula, or early printed books, as well as hard-to-access primary sources on contemporary topics such as women’s history, political extremism, environmental history, and sexuality and gender.
+As a pioneer in digitization, Gale has developed a comprehensive metadata and indexing process as well as handwritten text recognition technology to ensure that rare and unique content is discoverable:

 For more insight about our Gale Primary Sources digitization process, check out our blog post “Behind the Scenes at Creating a Digital Archive—Technical Processes.”